 - Information Services used for Golder business (including but not limited to Financial and HR systems, Customer Management systems and other online systems for the submission and retrieval of information) (hereinafter referred to as “Information Services”)

 constitutes your acceptance of, and agreement to comply with, the provisions within this Policy.
-Submission of Personal Data to Golder, serves as consent for disclosures referred to in this Policy.
-If you disagree with this Policy or refuse to provide consent for the use of your Personal Data as referenced in this Policy, then you should not use Golder’s Information Services or provide Personal Data to Golder.
+Submission of Personal Data to Golder serves as consent for disclosures referred to in this Policy.
+If you disagree with this Policy or refuse to provide consent for the use of your Personal Data as referenced in this Policy, you should not use Golder’s Information Services or provide Personal Data to Golder.

 6.2 Use of Personal Data

 If during use of the Information Services, a form is completed or other information is submitted to Golder, Personal Data may be collected and used in order to: